jupyterhub/jupyterhub/docs/source/rbac/tech-implementation.md

 When an API request is made, the requesting API token's scopes are again intersected with its owner's (yellow box in {ref}`Figure 2 <api-request-chart>`) to ensure that the token does not grant more permissions than its owner has at the request time (e.g., due to changing/losing roles).
 If the owner's roles do not include some scopes of the token, only the _intersection_ of the token's and owner's scopes will be used.
 For example, using a token with scope `users` whose owner's role scope is `read:users:name` will result in only the `read:users:name` scope being passed on.
 In the case of no _intersection_, an empty set of scopes will be used.

-The parsed scopes are compared to the scopes required to access the API as follows:
+The passed scopes are compared to the scopes required to access the API as follows:

-- if the API scopes are present within the set of parsed scopes, the access is granted and the API returns its "full" response
+- if the API scopes are present within the set of passed scopes, the access is granted and the API returns its "full" response

-- if that is not the case, another check is utilized to determine if subscopes of the required API scopes can be found in the parsed scope set:
+- if that is not the case, another check is utilized to determine if subscopes of the required API scopes can be found in the passed scope set:

   - if found, the RBAC framework employs the {ref}`filtering <vertical-filtering-target>` procedures to refine the API response to access only resource attributes corresponding to the passed scopes.
 For example, providing a scope `read:users:activity!group=class-C` for the `GET /users` API will return a list of user models from group `class-C` containing only the `last_activity` attribute for each user model